declanmillar/cpv-il/README.md

 # Plan Arithmetic: Compositional Plan Vectors for Multi-Task Control

-This project is a [fork](https://github.com/cdevin/cpv) of the [project](https://sites.google.com/berkeley.edu/compositionalplanvectors/home)Devin et al. on learning compositional plan vectors using imitation learning.
+This project is a [fork](https://github.com/cdevin/cpv) of the [project](https://sites.google.com/berkeley.edu/compositionalplanvectors/home) by Devin et al. on learning compositional plan vectors using imitation learning.
 Our goal is extend there approach to pure [reinforcement learning](https://github.com/lauradarcy/CPV_RL).
 We aim to use this repository both a benchmark by adapting it to use a standardized version of the original [environment](https://github.com/lauradarcy/gym-craftingworld) and to test improvements to learning speed using HPC.

 ## Usage